HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

   <figcaption>{{ figure_link(caption="Usage of HSTS directives.", sheets_gid="1612539726", sql_file="hsts_attributes.sql") }}</figcaption>
 </figure>

-Out of the sites with HSTS header, 92.73% in desktop and 93.43% in mobile have valid max-age (that is the value is non-zero and non-empty) which determines how many seconds the browser should only visit the website over HTTPS.
+Out of the sites with HSTS header, 92.73% in desktop and 93.43% in mobile have valid max-age (that is, the value is non-zero and non-empty) which determines how many seconds the browser should only visit the website over HTTPS.

 The number of responses out of these having `includeSubdomain` set is 33.26% responses for mobile, and 34.52% for desktop, in HSTS settings.
 The number of responses with the `preload` directive is lower because it is [not part of the HSTS specification](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security#preloading_strict_transport_security) and needs a minimum `max-age` of 31536000 seconds and also the `includeSubdomain` directive to be present..